tt spawn

 Spawn Multiple Agents (Parallel!)

-tt spawn backend &
+tt spawn backend --role worker &

-tt spawn frontend &
+tt spawn frontend --role worker &

-tt spawn tester &
+tt spawn tester --role tester &

-# All three run in parallel
+# All four run in parallel with explicit roles

 Output

-🤖 Spawned agent 'backend' using model 'auggie'
+🤖 Spawned agent 'backend' using CLI 'auggie'

 ID: 550e8400-e29b-41d4-a716-446655440000